 The good news is you can run a free warrant search and save yourself from being arrested unawares.
-Keep reading to know how to do a free warrant search.
+Keep reading to know how to do a free (or heavily-discounted) warrant search.
 There are paid services available, but you can also use a free offer for them to save on costs.
 Before that, let us have a brief look at what an arrest warrant is.

 Definition of an Arrest Warrant

 It is a document that a judge or magistrate issues to the police department for the purposes of authorizing the arrest of the person whom the police believes is a suspect in a criminal case.
 The document gives a law enforcement officer the right to arrest a person who has broken the law wherever and whenever they find the person.

 The judge, or magistrate, produces the document once the police department presents sufficient evidence to the judge showing that the suspect is the most probable candidate for a particular crime.